Purchases made through links earn us a small commission, at no extra cost to you.

 I was hoping that the boat would stop at the main towns long enough for us to disembark and explore a little bit, but sadly that was not the case.
 Instead we stopped just long enough for people to get on or off.

 Knowing that once we got off the boat we wouldn’t be able to continue downstream to Krems, we decided to stay on board until the second last stop at Dürnstein.

 Getting off at Dürnstein was a great choice!
 The small historic town is gorgeous, its blue baroque tower instantly recognizable.
 Dürnstein also has some compelling historic tales, courtesy of its ruined medieval castle and famous prisoner, Richard the Lionheart.

-After exploring Dürnstein, we caught a bus to nearby Krems, had dinner, then took the train back to Vienna.
+After a fun few hours exploring Dürnstein, we caught a bus to nearby Krems, had dinner, then took the train back to Vienna.